Day, Michael

 Be respectful and follow all classroom rules.

-Respect the tools and supplies provided in the classroom
+Respect the tools and supplies provided in the classroom.

 - Be responsible and respectful at all times in the shop.